Review & Release History of Trader Joe’s Foods, Snacks, Treats, Cookies, and Candies

 Review

 Compositionally, these are your typical packaged meringues.
-They feel like balled up, gritty pieces of sugar that could easily melt in your mouth and at the same time, provide a light, satisfying crunch.
+They feel like balled-up, gritty pieces of sugar that could easily melt in your mouth while, at the same time, providing a light, satisfying crunch.

 Release Date